Mercury Retrograde Is Back & More Chaotic Than Ever

 Trippy and challenging aren't exactly the words we want to hear, but have any of us ever really accomplished anything without a few bumps in the road?
 These transits, however annoying, give us the space and time to really figure our shit out.
 "Retrogrades allow us to slow down and remind us that rest is restorative and can lead to amazing breakthroughs," says Stephanie Campos, astrologer and author of Seasons of the Zodiac: Love, Magick, and Manifestation Throughout the Astrological Year.
 "Don't get discouraged if plans seem to be stalled or delayed.
 This is an opportunity to take your time, adjust, and pivot on your own timeline."

-Another date to look out for during this retrograde is September 4, when Mercury retrograde in Virgo will connect with Jupiter in Taurus.
+Another date to look out for during this retrograde is the 4th September, when Mercury retrograde in Virgo will connect with Jupiter in Taurus.
 This will "teleport us back to August 9, the first time these two planets met up in the sky this year," according to Campos.
-"It's possible that conversations that started around August 9 pick up steam again on this day.
+"It's possible that conversations that started around 9th August pick up steam again on this day.
 Conversations that take place today feel welcoming and full of potential.
 Others are more understanding and receptive of our ideas and willing to lend a helping hand to bring our dreams to life."